noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

   "code_repository_link": "", //LINK TO GITHUB CODE REPO "model_abbrev": "MODABBREV", //SHORT ABBREVIATION OF TOOL USED AT TOP OF TILE ON LANDING PAGE.
 Must Match the name of the JSON file.
 Required.
-  "model_name": "Complete Name of Model Tool", //required "model_type": "", //SPECIFIY TYPE OF MODEL.
-THIS SHOWS UP IN THE TILE.
-Optional "pdf_download": "", //A URL to a pdf that might be helpful for users.
+  "model_name": "Complete Name of Model Tool", //required "pdf_download": "", //A URL to a pdf that might be helpful for users.
   "release_badge":"NMFS-ecosystem-tools/MSCAA"//IF THE REPO UESE RELEASES ON GITHUB, JUST PUT THE ORG/REPO HERE TO LINK.
   "references": ["ref1", "ref2"], //** Formatted publication references.
 LEAVE AS EMPTY LIST [] IF NONE.
 Please include DOI if available.
   "support_level": "external_active", //** CHOICES ARE external_active OR internal_active OR internal_inactive
-  "tool_type":"", //SPECIFIY TYPE OF TOOL ( MORE GENERAL THEN MODEL).THIS SHOWS UP IN THE TITLE OR CAN BE LEFT AS JUST EMPTY QUOTES", "shields_badges":["https://www.repostatus.org/badges/latest/active.svg","https://img.shields.io/badge/platform-linux%20%7Cwin-lightgrey"],//** add any extra badges here from repostatus or shields in a list
+  "shields_badges":["https://www.repostatus.org/badges/latest/active.svg","https://img.shields.io/badge/platform-linux%20%7Cwin-lightgrey"],//** add any extra badges here from repostatus or shields in a list
   "version_number": "",//** add version number only if it is not linked to a release_badge above "toolbox_drawer": ["fisheries", "general"], //** options are: "fisheries", "ecosystem", "human_dimensions", "protected_species", and "general"*.
 Put all that apply to the tool.